kerenfu/RDVS/README.md

 <p align="center">
 		<em>
-		Click the above image to watch saliency shift of all sequences in RDVS dataset
+		Click the above figure to watch saliency shift of all sequences in RDVS dataset
 		</em>
 </p>